deadbaed/blog/_posts/2016-08-02-wolf-lambert-music-review.md

 Back to his work.
 He released the EP ___Stealth___ on July 1st, 2016; great EP, very calm as usual, speeds up here and there, and slows down again.
 Loved it.

-I think I can recognize Wolf's music without knowing the title or the album of the song, I'm used to his indietronica style, that's why I recognize his work directely; the music is weird, but not creepy, it's kinda like nonsence, but in a good way, it makes you feel good.
+I think I can recognize Wolf's music without knowing the title or the album of the song, I'm used to his indietronica style, that's why I recognize his work directly; the music is weird, but not creepy, it's kinda like nonsense, but in a good way, it makes you feel good.

 He said that his newest album will come out this month, _August 2016_, and I can't wait to listen to it.

-Now, I will not hide that Wolf is my friend, I've been knowing him for more than a year and half, so you might think that this review is absolutely biased because I know him but that is not true, in fact, when I asked him some info about his work, I told him that I was gatering information for his Wikipedia page (that will happen someday, I'm sure)!
+Now, I will not hide that Wolf is my friend, I've been knowing him for more than a year and half, so you might think that this review is absolutely biased because I know him but that is not true, in fact, when I asked him some info about his work, I told him that I was gathering information for his Wikipedia page (that will happen someday, I'm sure)!

 If you see this story Wolf, thank you for your great work, keep it up.